edoardoCame/bollingerBands/README.md

 3. Add sample data or clear data source instructions
 4. Update relevant README files
 5. Test with various data scenarios

+## Contact

+For questions, suggestions, or contributions, please contact:
+- Project Maintainer: [Your Name] (<your.email@example.com>)
+- GitHub Issues: Please open an issue for bug reports or feature requests.

 ---